 5. Plamanova hotels

-There is a good mix of adult-only and family hotels in Palmanova.
-But please remember your hotel is likely to be a short walk from the many restaurants, cafes and bars in Palmanova, so really consider if you need to book board on an all-inclusive basis.
+Many hotels are likely to be a short walk from the many restaurants, cafes and bars in Palmanova, so really consider if you need to book board on an all-inclusive basis.

 6. Eating out in Palmanova